-This project established a unique European virtual center of excellence on Embedded Systems Design, combining competencies from electrical engineering, computer science, applied mathematics and control theory, and covering all aspects from theory through to applications.
+This project established a unique European virtual center of excellence, combining competencies from electrical engineering, computer science, applied mathematics and control theory, and covering all aspects of embedded-systems design from theory through to applications.

-Another European-funded project from ARTEMIS Joint Undertaking whose goal was to boost the cost efficiency of embedded-system development, and safety and certification processes.
+The goal of this European-funded project from the ARTEMIS Joint Undertaking was to boost the cost efficiency of embedded-system development, safety processes, and certification.
 CESAR pursuited a multi-domain approach, integrating large enterprises, suppliers, SMEs, vendors of cross sectoral domains, and leading research organizations.

 A middle-term research project focused on creation of a continuous development process for embedded systems which allows formal verification of safety-critical real-time aspects.

 Consortium: AbsInt, DFKI, Symtavision, ScopeSET, aicas allerton, TUs Dresden, Brunswick, and Munich.